 Tour Palm Springs With Modernism Week

-In addition to annual signature events, Modernism Week offers seasonal tours of Palm Springs showcasing historic locations of modernist architecture that can only be found here.
-Tours are lead by expert Modernism Week guides who share the incredible history of iconic buildings and the personal stories of the architects, artists, and celebrities who made Palm Springs known as the epicenter of modernism.
-View the tours page to learn more and book your seats, or read on to learn about what you'll see on an unforgettable experience that only Modernism Week can offer.
+In addition to annual signature festivals, Modernism Week offers seasonal tours of Palm Springs showcasing historic locations of modernist architecture that can only be found here.
+Tours are led by expert Modernism Week guides over a 2.5 hour tour experience who share the incredible history of iconic buildings and the personal stories of the architects, artists, and celebrities who made Palm Springs known as the epicenter of modernism.

 Meet the Modern Architects Showcased on this Palm Springs Tour